Categories

 2.

-required to be filled when the members of a
+filled when the members of a representative body

 systems, do not soundly elect representative